(work in progress)

 By Hope Greenberg

-Jane Austen's life coincided with one of the most revolutionary eras in fashion.
-In 1775, the year of her birth, gowns were similar to the style that had been popular throughout the century.
-A fitted bodice, waist at or below the natural waistline, full skirts, and a visible, often ornate, petticoat were made in a variety of heavy silks, cotton or wool.
-By the time she had reached her late teens the ornate gowns were being replaced by simple, lightweight, often sheer cotton or silk gowns that reflected the ideals of classicism.
+In 1775, the year of Jane Austen’s birth, women wore gowns with a fitted bodice, the waist at or below the natural waistline, and full skirts over a visible, often ornate, petticoat.
+They were made in a variety of heavy silks, cotton or wool.
+Beneath these gowns they wore structured 'boned' stays over a knee-length shift.
+By the time Austen had reached her late teens the ornate gowns were being replaced by simple, lightweight, often sheer cotton or silk gowns that reflected the ideals of classicism.

 General Silhouette